aptima-ai/aptima_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

 ## Summary

-Running a local model in a TEN Python extension is similar to native Python development.
+Running a local model in a APTIMA Python extension is similar to native Python development.
 By loading and unloading the model in the appropriate extension lifecycle methods, you can easily integrate local AI models and interact with them effectively.